Rock 'n' Roll History for

 June 30

 The LP "Crossword Puzzle" by The Partridge Family was released on Bell Records.
-It would prove to be the last Partridge Family album to chart in the US, entering Billboard's Hot 200 in July and peaking at #167 during a five week stay.
-There was no single released from the album in the US, and as usual, only David Cassidy and Shirley Jones actually participated in the recording.
+It would prove to be the last of the group's albums to chart in the US, entering Billboard's Hot 200 in July and peaking at #167 during a five week stay.
+There was no single released from the LP in America, and as usual, only David Cassidy and Shirley Jones actually participated in the recording.

 June 30

 The Jackson 5 announce that they will be leaving Motown Records for Epic Records.
-They are forced to change their name to The Jacksons since Motown owns the other name.
+They are forced to change their name to The Jacksons since Motown owned the other name.

 June 30